 These cases underscore a critical point: DNA testing alone cannot overturn most wrongful convictions.
 In fact, experts estimate that DNA testing is possible in just 5-10% of all criminal cases.
 That is why a growing number of organizations in the Innocence Network handle cases regardless of whether DNA testing is possible.
 For a directory of these organizations, click here.

-Below is a list of six Innocence Project cases, with links to full profiles, in which clients were exonerated through evidence other than DNA testing.
+Below is a list of eight Innocence Project cases, with links to full profiles, in which clients were exonerated through evidence other than DNA testing.

 - George Allen, Jr.